 Over the years, the island has suffered severe erosion, caused in part by the migration of a tidal channel and sea level rise.

-In 2003, the Texas General Land Office retained Mott MacDonald to help protect the island from further erosion and restore its marsh habitat.
+The Texas General Land Office retained us to help protect the island from further erosion and restore its marsh habitat.
 We collected bathymetric and topographic data to develop preliminary and final engineering designs, prepare permit documents, and perform numerical modeling of tide-induced, wind-induced, and wave-induced hydrodynamics.

 To pinpoint the primary causes of erosion, we performed a geomorphologic analysis using historical aerial photos, historical sedimentological data, and previous hydrodynamic evaluations of the San Luis Pass area.

-Mott MacDonald evaluated various shoreline protection alternatives using these criteria:
+We evaluated shoreline protection alternatives using these criteria:

 - Capital construction cost